 The Collaborative Law Committee of the Dispute Resolution Section of the North Carolina Bar Association participated in the drafting of this bill.
-A draft of the bill was widely circulated to individuals and groups believed to be interested in the topic, including other sections of the North Carolina Bar Association.
+A draft of the bill was widely circulated to individuals and groups believed to be interested in the topic, including other sections of the North Carolina Bar Association, and was subsequently introduced in the 2018 short session (HB 1022).
+HB 1022 passed the House but was not taken up in the Senate Committee on Rules and Operations of the Senate, apparently due to time constraints.
 The General Statutes Commission is not aware of any opposition to the bill.